 Letters of Recommendation or Evaluation for private school applications require a three-week-in-advance written request.
-As per the standard Conservatory Lab confidentiality policy, all such recommendations will be mailed in a sealed envelope directly to the school and not to a parent.
+As per the standard Conservatory Lab confidentiality policy, all such recommendations will be mailed in a sealed envelope or entered through an online portal directly to the school and not to a parent.